-NOTE: Remove any existing .bmp or Log files in that folder to avoid confusion because the Emulator automatically runs all .bmp/Log files sequentially according to filename.
+NOTE: Remove any existing .bmp or Log files in that folder to avoid confusion because the iVu Emulator automatically runs all .bmp/Log files sequentially according to filename.

-- 2. Launch the iVu Emulator program.
+2. Launch the iVu Emulator program.

-- 3. Select Internal Trigger on the Trigger Selection screen (Main Menu > I mage > Trigger) and select Internal.

-- 4. Set the Trigger Interval as desired.
+- 3. Select Internal Trigger on the Trigger Selection screen (Main Menu > I mage > Trigger). - 4.
+Set the Trigger Interval as desired.

-The iVu Emulator will be running using the .bmp files from Step 1.
+The iVu Emulator runs using the .bmp files from Step 1.

 NOTE: Banner does not recommend setting up inspections using these 8-bit grayscale images because you will always end up modifying the configuration after loading it on the sensor on the line.
-A better choice would be to set up the inspection on the emulator using Inspection Logs from the sensor.
+A better choice is to set up the inspection on the iVu Emulator using the Inspection Logs from the sensor.

-8 LED Indicator Troubleshooting
+7 LED Indicator Troubleshooting